Lucterius

 Despite the capture of Vercingetorix, Lucterius continued rebellion and guerrilla warfare in Gaul, coupled with the political situation in Rome, had put increasing pressure on Caesar as he neared the end of his legal term as proconsul.
-He thus joined the siege with the intention of making Uxellodunum an example of the consequences of resistance.
-When the town fell, Caesar spared the lives of those who had fought, but had their hands cut off as a visible reminder of the penalty for what he considered betrayal.
-Lucterius, having fled before the surrender, sought refuge among the Arverni, but was betrayed and turned over to the Romans.
+The Gallic leaders hoped to earn time with a siege, until Caesar would be called back to Rome.
+Thus, Caesar joined the siege with the intention of making Uxellodunum an example of the consequences of resistance.
+Caesar's strategy to bring the siege to an end was to dig tunnels to hijack the underground flow of the water spring the Gauls used to survive in their oppidum.
+When the spring dried up, Uxellodunum surrendered.
+Caesar spared the lives of those who had fought, but had their hands cut off as a visible reminder of the penalty for what he considered betrayal.
+Caesar calls those who were mutilated improbi, "wicked, faithless, lacking in integrity or trustworthiness"; he characterizes the resistance as if the Gauls were breaking a treaty rather than fighting to retain their independence.
+Although the Cadurci were not under Roman rule at the beginning of the Gallic Wars, they were clients of the Arverni, who were independent but had a treaty with Rome dating to the defeat of Bituitus in the 120s BC.

+Lucterius, having fled before the surrender, sought refuge among the Arverni, but was betrayed and turned over to the Romans by the Arverni leader Epasnactos.